amanikhalid/SecurityLevel/SecurityTask.md

 **2. Database-Level User**
 A database user, created using CREATE USER, is a server login that grants access to a specific database, allowing interaction with specific schemas and tables.

+**3. Schema-Level Permissions**
+A schema is a logical container for database objects, with schema-level permissions allowing or denying access to all within it, making it more efficient than assigning permissions to individual objects.